 For simplicity’s sake, we’ll be referring to Apple Inc as an example.

-Apple is a very large company with many assets underneath its belt.
+Apple is a large company with many assets underneath its belt.
 Think of all of the buildings, land, and equipment they use daily.
-On a balance sheet, assets are distinguished as follow:
+On a balance sheet, the assets are as follow:

 - Cash and cash equivalents